choeffer/gobuster/README.rst

         * Battery Limit -> Enabled

+The following debian installation image was used ``debian-buster-DI-alpha4-amd64-netinst.iso``, see debian-installer_ .
+This is the recommended way to install Debian Buster/Testing right now.

-First, download the git folder to your home folder.
+After installation, download the git folder to your home folder.

 .. code-block:: console